european-central-bank/BEAR-toolbox/README.md

 ### For non-MATLAB users

 Under releases, you will find an executable with the compiled application that you can install in any Windows based computer.
 To run the installer, just download the .EXE file and run it.

+Alternatively, if you wanted to run the full version of BEAR, you can get a trial version of MATLAB [here](https://mathworks.com/campaigns/products/trials.html).

 ## Getting started